Lesha-Vel/discord_bridge/README.md

 ## Luanti-Discord Relay `[discord_bridge]`

+# THIS README FILE IS DEPRECATED, and it's just here because it was in original mod, will be fixed soon

 A feature-filled Discord relay for Luanti, supporting:

 - Relaying server chat to Discord, and Discord chat to the server